Do not read this blog

 Stop reading

-Reverse psychology has always interested me – getting someone to do what you want by pretending not to want it or pretending to want something else.
-To go social-science-y for a sec, this idea is largely tied in with the Reactance Theory, a psychological angle suggesting that people who feel their sense of control is being taken away from them will grab it back simply by not doing what they’re asked.
+Reverse psychology has always interested me.
+Getting someone to do what you want by pretending not to want it or pretending to want something else.
+To go social-science-y for a sec, this idea is largely tied in with the Reactance Theory.
+A psychological angle suggesting that people who feel their sense of control is being taken away from them will grab it back simply by not doing what they’re asked.
 Target audiences of course tend to be aware of what’s happening but will respond in the desired way anyway.

 One of the best examples I saw of this working at my last agency was Karmarama’s 2016 Don’t Join The Army campaign instructing a target Gen Z audience not to better themselves by joining up.

-And most of us are familiar with Nestlé’s controversial ‘It’s Not For Girls’ campaign, which still drove sales up by 30%, even though the product was banned in some stores.
+And most of us are familiar with Nestlé’s controversial ‘It’s Not For Girls’ campaign.
+Which still drove sales up by 30%, even though the product was banned in some stores.
 But hey, there’s no such thing as bad publicity, right?

 Seriously, stop reading

 Capitalising on psychological principles isn’t anything new.
 But for ‘reverse psychology marketing’ to cut through in a noisy digital market, often daring ideas are required.
-You still need to stick to some key rules, ensuring messaging is mechanistic, persuasive, projective and suggestive, but also make sure that it’s somehow flipped on its head.
+You still need to stick to some key rules.
+Ensuring messaging is mechanistic, persuasive, projective and suggestive, but also make sure that it’s somehow flipped on its head.
 The approach relies on a consumer forming an emotional response to the creativity of an advert, and not just an empathetic attachment to the message itself.
 They need to feel like the brand they’re engaging with is somehow ahead of the game – breaking the mould and being unconventional.
 This rebellious approach should then feed through to a consumer’s reaction and bam, your campaign has worked.

 I said stop reading